 White Ribbon Day Campaign

-In 2007 JDI joined an international human rights effort to invite men and boys to be part of the solution in ending violence against women and all forms of gender-based violence.
+In 2007 JDI joined an international human rights effort, the White Ribbon Campaign, to invite men and boys to be part of the solution in ending violence against women and all forms of gender-based violence.
+In 2017 JDI expanded on this work to create the Reimagine Manhood Initiative.
 By promoting healthy masculinities along with gender equity and racial justice, we believe that together we can foster safe and healthy relationships and communities.

 How do we do it?